theboxahaan/theboxahaan.github.io/index.markdown

     CS is great.
 There is lots of stuff to do and not a lot required to get started.
 So you might find posts on ML, Compilers and some other doo-dah that ignited my curiosity :P
     </p>
     <blockquote>
-        Have issues ?
+        Have <a href="https://github.com/theboxahaan/theboxahaan.github.io/issues">issues</a> ?
 Feel free to raise one on Github and I'll do my best to respond.
     </blockquote>
     If you are a John Petrucci fan by any chance ♥ <br>
     I am also into basketball, guitar (...duh) and a bunch of other stuff.
 I enjoy playing third person triple A titles.
 Arkham Knight anyone ;) and dabble in web design from time to time.